 Frequently Asked Questions

-What if a player is not registered and gets hurt?
+What happens if an unregistered player gets hurt?

 Sources & References